vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 ## **STEP 4**: Investigate start performance - part 1

 The start of the race is very important.
 Often, who will win the race is decided in these crucial first moments.
 Teams want to position themselves as well as possible during the count down to the start signal.
-For example, they try to a) be as close to the starting line when the race starts, and b) have the highest possible speed when the race starts.
+For example, they try to

+- Be as close to the starting line when the race starts and,
+- Have the highest possible speed when the race starts.

 <!--
 To give you an impression, have a look at this video.
 You can see how teams are trying to get in the best possible position and with the highest speeds.